jaydg/libtcod-d/README.md

-# libtcod-d 1.5.1-2
+# libtcod-d 1.6.7-1

 libtcod-d is a set of bindings for using the excellent [libtcod](https://github.com/libtcod/libtcod) with the D programming language.

 The DLL (libtcod.so on Linux, libtcod.dll on Windows) is dynamically loaded on start up, not linked at compile time.

-It searches for libtcod_debug.so, and if it can't find that, then libtcod.so on the executable's path (or dlls if on Windows).
-The current release build of libtcod.so 1.5.1 is lacking the function `TCOD_mouse_includes_touch`, and will fail on attempting to load that function.
+Programs built with this library will search for libtcod_debug.so, and if that can't be found, for libtcod.so on the executable's path (or dlls if on Windows).

 ATTENTION: the x86_64 version of the library doesnt't work with DMD; the sample application crashes immediately as some function calls simply don't